Another picture that is shared online with the claims that this is a genuine WW1 photo showing a real soldier in a terrible situation.

 There are real WW1 images that show this horrible condition and even film footage.

-It is good to make people think back to the terrible consequences of war, the huge sacrifices made and the horrors of shell shock then and now.
+It is good to make people think back to the terrible consequences of war, the huge sacrifices made and the horrors of shell shock or PTSD then and now.

-But when you do, use the real photos of real people who went through this, not a picture of a doll in a museum.
+But when you do, use the real photos of real people who went through this, not a picture of a mannequin in a museum.

 Picture(s) found online, used for (re-)educational purposes only.